 Where is Troyan Monastery?

 Troyan Monastery is located in the Balkan Mountains and is easily accessible by car from most major cities in Bulgaria.
-You can alternatively take a bus or a bus/train combination from different starting points.
+You can also take a bus to Troyan and then get a cab to the monastery.

 How to Get to Troyan Monastery from Sofia